DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-06-normality.md

 - Central Limit Theorem applications
 - Extreme Value Theory
 - Statistical analysis beyond normality
+seo_description: Discover the intricacies of real-world data distributions, including heavy-tailed distributions, the Central Limit Theorem, and Extreme Value Theory.
+  Learn how these concepts affect statistical analysis and machine learning.
+seo_title: 'Beyond Normal Distributions: Exploring Real-World Data Complexity'
+summary: This article delves into the complexity of real-world data distributions, moving beyond the assumptions of normality.
+It covers the importance of log-normal and heavy-tailed distributions, the Central Limit Theorem, and the application of Extreme Value Theory in data analysis.
+tags:
+- Normal Distribution
+- Central Limit Theorem
+- Log-Normal Distribution
+- Extreme Value Theory
+- Heavy-Tailed Distributions
+- Fisher-Tippett-Gnedenko Theorem
+title: 'Beyond Normality: The Complexity of Real-World Data Distributions'
 ---

 ### **The Foundation of the Normal Distribution**